 About

+Counter Forms is a platform that champions emerging, discursive, antipodean type designers.
+Driven by typographic research, education and advocacy, we publish original typefaces and texts towards a more accessible, diverse and equitable future.
 Counter Forms was made on/across/between the stolen lands of many Sovereign people including on Wurundjeri and Whadjuk lands.
 We acknowledge and honour Ngati Whatua and Te Kawerau a Maki.
 We recognise that our practices are situated on unceded land and that colonisation continues today.
 We seek to wrestle, reckon and confront these ongoing injustices.

 Dominic Hofstede, Founder and Design Director